 Program Development, AmeriCorps VISTA

 Rachel joined Women of the World in January 2021.
 Her mixed Asian American heritage brought her to appreciate cultural diversity from a young age.
-She is a recent graduate of Virginia Tech, where she earned a BS in Applied Economics.
-Passionate about sustainable development, she conducted research with Ecuador’s National Institute of Agricultural Research to understand the impacts of agricultural policies on households in the Andes.
-With a deeper understanding of policy implications, she went on to research labor markets and social programs in Virginia’s New River Valley.
-Additionally, she had the opportunity to further her Spanish linguistics while studying abroad in Costa Rica.
+She recently graduated from Virginia Tech, where she earned a BS in Applied Economics and conducted socioeconomic research with Ecuador’s Ministry of Agriculture and National Institute of Agricultural Research.
+She was also afforded the opportunity to further her Spanish linguistics while studying abroad in Costa Rica.

 Outside of research and academics, Rachel served as the leader of a collegiate women's organization, where she raised awareness and funds for a local child-advocacy nonprofit, NRV Cares, and their national counterpart, Prevent Child Abuse America.
 Rachel is looking forward to developing customized empowerment programs for staff and advocating for women of WoW.